 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter.

 Other Legal and Regulatory Requirements

-Report on the assurance on the electronic rendering of the consolidated financial statements and the consolidated management report prepared for publication purposes in accordance with Section 317 (3a) HGB
+Report on the audit of the electronic reproduction of the consolidated financial statements and the Group management report prepared for publication purposes in accordance with Section 317 (3a) HGB